martinjackson/simple-widgets/docs/SearchSortTable.md

     2. **nolower** = does not display the lower case letters
     3. **nodigit** = does not display the digits

-9. **MAX_ITEMS** = the maximum number of rows that will be displayed in the table.
+10. **MAX_ITEMS** = the maximum number of rows that will be displayed in the table.
 Default is 100

-10. **nobottom** = does not display the bottom button.
+11. **nobottom** = does not display the bottom button.

-11. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.
+12. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.

-12. **nodisplay** = this will not display what rows are being displayed or the total number of rows.
+13. **nodisplay** = this will not display what rows are being displayed or the total number of rows.

-13. **nofilter** = this will not display the Filter On check box and the filter button
+14. **nofilter** = this will not display the Filter On check box and the filter button

-14. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,
+15. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,

-15. **nofooterborder** = do not put a border around each individual footer item.
+16. **nofooterborder** = do not put a border around each individual footer item.

-16. **noheaderborder** = do not put a border around each individual header item.
+17. **noheaderborder** = do not put a border around each individual header item.

-17. **nonext** = does not display the next button.
+18. **nonext** = does not display the next button.

-18. **noprevious** = does not display the previous button.
+19. **noprevious** = does not display the previous button.

-19. **nosearch** = does not display the header drop down, text box, and Search button.
+20. **nosearch** = does not display the header drop down, text box, and Search button.

-20. **nosort** = does not allow the headers to be sorted.
+21. **nosort** = does not allow the headers to be sorted.

-21. **notop** = does not display the top button or the total number of rows.
+22. **notop** = does not display the top button or the total number of rows.

-22. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
+23. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
 With this prop a width and height option for the scroll box must be supplied.

-23. **searchstart** = indicates that the search item will only match those data items that start with the search item
+24. **searchstart** = indicates that the search item will only match those data items that start with the search item

-24. **ignorecase** = indicates that the case will be ignored in the search item.
-So it will match both upper case or lower case in the search.

 25. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.